 The Rams might have taken home the Super Bowl trophy, but states with sports betting took home the cash.
 Bettors in Illinois, for instance, wagered around $61 million on the big game.
 About $1.4 million of that will go to state taxes.
-The sports betting companies, or the “house,” took in $9.5 million for profit, which is where the state’s $1.4 million tax revenue comes from.
+The sports betting companies, or the “house,” took in $9.5 million in profit, which is where the state’s $1.4 million tax revenue comes from.
 Compare this to 2021, where the betting platforms got $7.7 million and the state $1.1 million.

 2021 Was Only A Preview

 As the numbers show, 2021 was only a promising start to the kind of numbers 2022 will bring in.
 2021 saw many states legalize online gambling but not allow the activation of sportsbook apps.
-2022 began with a lot of these apps coming online just in time for the Super Bowl.
+2022 began with many of these apps coming online just in time for the Super Bowl.
 And already, with New York, Illinois, and Maryland, we see record-setting revenue.

 Online gambling is on track to become a very profitable industry, no matter where it takes place.
 It shows that people want to bet on sports no matter where they live.
 The universal appeal of sports betting, plus the convenience of app-based betting creates a recipe for growth.
 It’ll be exciting to see what kind of numbers Super Bowl 2023 will bring.
 Until then, sports fans will have plenty of chances to bet on March Madness and beyond.